-Learni ng Outcomes Relevant modules D4.1.
-Record the development and planning of individual learning.
-MAN4POM LAW4RFW LAW4LST CON4TE1 CON4TE2 TEC4DIG D4.2.
+Learni Relevant modules D4.1.
+Develop and plan individual learning to achieve successful outcomes.
+All D4.2.
 Demonstrate the development of written, numeric and communication skills.
-MAN4POM LAW4RFW LAW4LST CON4TE1 CON4TE2 TEC4DIG D4.3.
+All D4.3.
 Demonstrate various methods of communicating information.
-MAN4POM LAW4RFW LAW4LST CON4TE1 CON4TE2 TEC4DIG D4.4.
+All D4.4.
 Identify and solve problems within guided scenarios.
-MAN4POM LAW4RFW LAW4LST CON4TE1 CON4TE2 TEC4DIG D4.5.
-Develop a knowledge and understanding of the principles of sustainability.
-LAW4RFW CON4TE1 CON4TE2
+All